dtcenter/METexpress/docs/Users_Guide/installation.rst

   Windows but this has not been tested and the configuration and management scripts are written in bash.

-* Software: You must have docker, docker-compose, httpaswd, and jq installed.
-You should have a certificate installed in /etc/ssl/certs, although you can deploy a simple system on localhost without certificates for testing.
-A simple testing system can be deployed by answering yes to the question "Are you setting up a simple test environment?" in the configure program.
+* Software:  These packages must be installed: docker, docker-compose, httpaswd, and jq.
+For a robust testing environment, install the certificate located in /etc/ssl/certs (see SSL certificates below).
+  A simple testing system can be deployed on the localhost without certificates for testing.
+A simple testing system can be deployed by answering yes to the question “Are you setting up a simple test environment?” in the configure program.

 * Python3: There is a dependency on python3 which should be accessible in /usr/bin/python3, and requires a number of python modules to be installed, including pymysql, abc.abstractmethod, urllib.request, traceback, ssl, getopt, and json.
-These may need to be added to your python environment with a package manager.
+These may need to be added to the python environment with a package manager.

 Meteor Framework: METexpress is built on the Meteor free and open-source JavaScript web framework.
 `Meteor <https://www.meteor.com/install>`_  must be installed in order to build METexpress.
 Meteor is not required to deploy METexpress containers.

-**Database requirements**:  METexpress must have access to a METdatadb database and must have read/write privileges.
+**Database requirements:**  METexpress must have access to a METdatadb database and must have read/write privileges.
 For further information about installation of this database please see http://dtcenter.ucar.edu/met/metviewer/doc/install.html

-**Configuration**: In order to install METexpress you must run a configuration script which will prompt you to provide information specific to your installation.
-Some of the information you will usually need to provide includes:
+**Configuration:** In order to install METexpress, a configuration script needs to be run which will give a prompt to provide information specific to the installation.
+Below is a list of information that usually needs to be provided:

 * Networking information: